Share this publication

-In the week before carnival its totally possible that you could actually attend 3 fetes everyday one in the morning, one that starts at midday and a late night fete.
+In the week before carnival it’s totally possible that you could actually attend 3 fetes everyday.
+One in the morning, one that starts at midday and a late night fete.
 But we totally recommend against that because you will burn out!
-If your new 1 fete per day is a good start, it allows you experience the fete but still get some sleep.
+If your new 1 fete per day is a good start, it allows you to experience the fete but still get some sleep.

 We definitely recommend any party thrown by Caesar’s Army, you will enjoy any fete they throw.
 Other reputable fetes organisers are Tribe, Candy Coated Events, or Scorch.
 They are all highly reputable fete promoters who put a lot of time effort and organization into their events.

 Some awesome fetes to check out include: *check closer to carnival for updated 2020 event details